Profira Sadoveanu: Later life

 Sadoveanu was a widow from 18 September 1981, when Costache Popa, still employed by the Philharmonic Orchestra, suffered a fatal accident.
 In December 1984, România Literară hosted eight of her sonnets, which staff chroniclers at Transilvania magazine described as a "pleasant reminder".
 The following year, she completed a book of her own stories and memoirs, put out by Editura Ion Creangă as Foc de artificii ("Fireworks").
 It was meant to cover biographical detail that Mihail had not been interested in discussing—one partly fictionalized story describes a literary hoax that her father had attempted in complicity with Topîrceanu and Garabet Ibrăileanu.
-Another such volume, Planeta părăsită ("Deserted Planet"), was published in 1987 by Editura Minerva—and welcomed by Cioculescu, who read it as an extensive prose poem.
-Around that time, she and Teodora made return trips to Fălticeni, where her childhood home was turned into a memorial museum in 1987.
+Another such volume, Planeta părăsită ("Deserted Planet"), was published in 1987 by Editura Minerva—and welcomed by Cioculescu, who read it as an extensive prose poem, and by Oprișan, who appreciated its "peculiar charm".
+Rechinul also appeared, presenting in its definitive version as the found manuscript of "Mariana Val".

+Around that time, Profira and Teodora made return trips to Fălticeni, where her childhood home was turned into a memorial museum in 1987.
 In 1989, they declared themselves impressed by the town's modernization under communism, and announced that they had considered moving back.

-Profira lived through the Romanian Revolution of 1989, which marked the end of local communism.
+Also then, Profira published Destăinuiri ("Confessions"), mentioning her past encounters with various literary doyens.
+She lived through the Romanian Revolution of 1989, which marked the end of local communism.
 Around 1992, she and Teodora had withdrawn to Valeria Sadoveanu's house outside Putna Monastery in Bukovina, a short distance away from fellow women writers—Ștefana Velisar and Zoe Dumitrescu-Bușulenga.
 In 1993, she was included in a dictionary of Bukovina literature, but the biographical detail, as noted by scholar Dan Mănucă, was unexplainably sketchy or unreliable.

+During the 1990s, Profira had a steady correspondence with scholar Constantin Ciopraga, who also interviewed her during summer pilgrimages that they both undertook at Văratec and Agapia.
 Aged 92 in January 1997, she raised controversy for accepting an award from the Greater Romania Party, a radical nationalist group led by Corneliu Vadim Tudor.
 Reporting on this in the Hungarian Romanian newspaper Erdélyi Napló, Kázmér Vajnovszki described her and her co-recipient Radu Boureanu (aged 91) as "forgotten persons".
-Sadoveanu died in Bucharest in 2003.
+Sadoveanu died in Bucharest on 3 October 2003.